Flights resume in US after systems failure

 — FAA ✈️ (@FAANews) January 11, 2023

-The agency ordered a nationwide grounding of departures after discovering a failure in its NOTAM, or Notice to Air Missions, system.
+The agency issued the order to halt departures across the country after discovering a flaw in its NOTAM, or Notice to Air Mission, system.
 Shortly before 9 a.m.
 ET, the FAA lifted the order, saying air traffic operations would resume.
 In the same notice, he said he was trying to find out what caused the problem.

 The Federal Aviation Administration’s NOTAMS, or Notices to Air Missions, system that failed Wednesday provides information that pilots should read before they fly.